 “But without faith it is impossible to please him:

 The eighth fruit of the Spirit is meekness, a characteristic that God highly values.
 This is expressed in Matthew 5: 5:

 Blessed are the meek: for they shall inherit the earth.

 In addition to being full of the fruit of the spirit, we will be able to cause others to be saved, baptized with the Holy Ghost and to live for the Lord.
-These souls, Good Grounders, are the fruit that God will expect of us as we stand before Him in Glory.
-God bless you as you abound as a Good Grounder.
+These souls, Good Ground individuals, are the fruit that God will expect of us as we stand before Him in Glory.
+God bless you as you abound in the work of the Lord.